linux-kdevops/kdevops-history/README.md

 1. Installing ansible roles required
 2. Optional provisioning required for virtual hosts / cloud environment
 3. Provisioning your requirements
-4. Running whatever you want
+4. Running whatever workflow you want

 We configure kdevops using the Linux modeling variability language, kconfig.
-Using kconfig streamlines the other steps for you.
+Using kconfig streamlines the other steps for you, and rely on `Makefile` target to bundle the work under one command.

-Ansible is then used to get all the required ansible roles.
+Ansible is used to get all the required ansible roles.

 Vagrant or terraform can then optionally be used to provision hosts.
 You don't need to use vagrant or terraform if you are using baremetal hosts.